kotton21/autopotter/resources/json2video_templates.md

             "type": "image",
             "src": "<<image_source_url>>",
             "cache": true,
-            "duration": 1
+            "duration": <<image duration in seconds>>
         }}
     ]
 }}

 Element template for text label overlays:
-Note that the position, font size, color, and position x/y values can be adjusted.
+Note that the position, font size, color, and position x/y values can and often should be adjusted.
-The x/y position values are in pixels, and the zero point is centered on the screen.
+- The x/y position values are in pixels, and the zero point is centered on the screen.
+- Background-color and color should contrast each other
+- Text labels can be placed in the movie elements section if they are to be shown for the entire movie (like titles or movie comments)
+- Text labels should be placed in the elements section of the individual video scene or image scene if they are related to only that scene.
+- The text label position should not overlap with each other if they appear in the same scene.

 {{
-  "background-color": "#6495ed",
   "type": "text",
   "style": "001",
   "text": "<<text_to_show_on_screen>>",
   "settings": {{
+    "font-family": "Roboto",
-    "font-size": "5.5vw",
+    "font-size": "10vw",
-    "color": "#ba8282"
+    "color": "#111111",
+    "background-color": "#eeeeee",
+    "border-radius":
   }},
   "position": "custom",
   "cache": false,
-  "x": -100,
+  "x": 0,
-  "y": 300
+  "y": 600
 }}